You can export your created zone and import it into your site later.

 Click on Export and save the file.

 The .zip file has been exported.
-Each profile in the zone will have its own CSV file.
+Each profile in

 To import frequencies to WWB: